someengineering/fixinventory/docs/source/manual/discovery.rst

   ``query is(account)``

   This will select all accounts of all collected cloud providers.
-  In oder to select only accounts from AWS, we could achieve this with:
+  In order to select only accounts from AWS, we could achieve this with:

   ``query is(aws_account)``

   It is possible to filter all found accounts by available properties.
-  Let us filter aws accounts, that are either older than 2 weeks.
+  Let us filter AWS accounts, that are either older than 2 weeks.

   ``query is(aws_account) and reported.age>2w``